I teach kintsugi classes/workshops in Utah to women, girls, and sometimes couples, in various contexts:

 Special accommodations: The standard method I teach involves the use of sharp blades, hammers, and chemicals with fumes.
 Class venues will need to be ventilated (circulated air, e.g. windows, fans, or central air).
 Please let me know if there are any special concerns or requests regarding scalpels, loud noises, or fumes, and we will see what we can do to accommodate.

-Payment terms: Refunds are not guaranteed.
+Payment terms: Refunds may be possible if it's early enough, but aren't guaranteed.
 Costs that are incurred in preparation for the class, including but not limited to: the purchase of supplies, paying a deposit on a venue, etc. are not refundable.

-Waiver: First-time participants are required to sign a standard waiver.
+Waiver: Hosts and first-time participants are required to sign a standard waiver.
 If the participant is a minor, a parent or guardian must sign for them.